Hackcraft-Labs/Fairplay/README.md

 ### Notifiers

-The following list of channels have notifiers implemente for them in Fairplay:
+The following list of channels have notifiers implemented for them in Fairplay:
 - Microsoft Teams
 - Slack
 - Pushover
+- Mattermost
 - Terminal Console (stdout)
-- Mattermost

 ### Setup